Yeztugo® (lenacapavir)

 FTC=emtricitabine

-GNB=gender non-binary
+GNB=gender nonbinary

 LEN=lenacapavir

-mITT=modified intent-to-treat
+mITT=modified intent-to-treat PK=pharmacokinetic(s)

 PrEP=pre-exposure prophylaxis